swiftbookua/swiftbookua/1_language_guide/6_closures.md

 The string retrieved from the `digitNames` dictionary is added to the *front* of `output`, effectively building a string version of the number in reverse.
 (The expression `number % 10` gives a value of `6` for `16`, `8` for `58`, and `0` for `510`.)
 The `number` variable is then divided by `10`.
 Because it is an integer, it is rounded down during the division, so `16` becomes `1`, `58` becomes `5`, and `510` becomes `51`.
 The process is repeated until `number` is equal to `0`, at which point the `output` string is returned by the closure, and is added to the output array by the `map(_:)` method.
-The use of trailing closure syntax in the example above neatly encapsulates the closure’s functionality immediately after the function that closure supports, without needing to wrap the entire closure within the `map(_:)` method’s outer parentheses.### Capturing Values
+The use of trailing closure syntax in the example above neatly encapsulates the closure’s functionality immediately after the function that closure supports, without needing to wrap the entire closure within the `map(_:)` method’s outer parentheses.### Захоплення значень### Capturing Values
 A closure can *capture* constants and variables from the surrounding context in which it is defined.
 The closure can then refer to and modify the values of those constants and variables from within its body, even if the original scope that defined the constants and variables no longer exists.
 In Swift, the simplest form of a closure that can capture values is a nested function, written within the body of another function.
 A nested function can capture any of its outer function’s arguments and can also capture any constants and variables defined within the outer function.
 Here’s an example of a function called `makeIncrementer`, which contains a nested function called `incrementer`.
 The nested `incrementer()` function captures two values, `runningTotal` and `amount`, from its surrounding context.
 After capturing these values, `incrementer` is returned by `makeIncrementer` as a closure that increments `runningTotal` by `amount` each time it is called.